How to Add a Twitter Widget to Your Website [2025 Updated Guide]

 Similarly as with adding testimonials, when you want to add tweets from a specific hashtag, make sure to manually approve them.
 You can find the top 5-10 tweets and just leave them there on your website, or check continuously to add new ones.

-Regardless of the types of tweets you want to add to your site, it's easy when you use a Twitter widget.
+Regardless of the types of tweets you want to add to your site, it's easy when you use a Twitter plugin.

 Curator.io is an easy-to-customize aggregator that lets you pull from over a dozen sources.
 If you'd like to give Curator.io's free forever plan a spin sign up today.